Burrito Deluxe

 Burrito Deluxe is the second album by the country rock group the Flying Burrito Brothers, released in May 1970 on A&M Records, catalogue 4258.
 It is the last to feature Gram Parsons prior to his dismissal from the group.
-It contains the first issued version of the Mick Jagger/Keith Richards-written song "Wild Horses," released almost a year before The Rolling Stones own take on it appeared on Sticky Fingers.
+It contains the first issued version of the Mick Jagger/Keith Richards-written song "Wild Horses", released almost a year before the Rolling Stones' own take on it appeared on Sticky Fingers.

 Background

-After the release of the group's debut album, ex-Byrd Michael Clarke was hired as the band's full-time drummer — he had recently been playing in another ex-Byrd, Gene Clark's band Dillard and Clark.
+After the release of the group's debut album, ex-Byrd Michael Clarke was hired as the band's full-time drummer.
+He had recently been playing in a band, Dillard and Clark, along with another ex-Byrd, Gene Clark.
 In the fall of 1969 bassist Chris Ethridge left the Burrito Brothers in frustration at the band's lack of success.
 In his place the Burritos recruited guitarist Bernie Leadon from the disintegrating Dillard and Clark, freeing Chris Hillman to return to playing bass.
 The new Burritos lineup for this their second album was thus Parsons, Hillman, Pete Kleinow, Leadon and Clarke.

 Unfortunately, no one had many new songs to contribute, with Leadon explaining to Parsons biographer David Meyer in 2007, "We started getting together – Gram, Chris, and I – at the A&M lot and trying to write songs.
 We spent three or four months doing this.
 It was like pulling teeth.
 We knew the mechanics of writing music, but the stuff that we did were not Gram's best songs."
 Hillman concurred to Meyer, "After the brief initial burst Gram and I couldn't seem to hook up again.
 Burrito Deluxe was recorded without any of the feeling and the intensity of the first album."